Understanding the formula for the area of a circle and the formula for the circumference of a circle

 Slightly more complicated than the first question, this second question is made to test your understanding and flexibility regarding variations in questions, in this case, regarding circles.
 Maybe this second question will make some Sinaumed’s confused about the process.

-See also difference between a web browser and search engine
+See also difference between crown and veneer

 However, what you need to remember is that the basic principle of the calculation will remain the same.
 So, if Sinaumed’s isn’t so sure about doing it, you can try first entering the existing components into the formula and solving it according to the circumstances.